aminel91/interview-10/weather.md

     balloon we would first like to be able to generate a test file of representative (at least in form) data for use in simulation and testing.
-This tool should be able to generate at least 500 million lines data for testing your tool.
-Remember, that the data is not reliable, so consider including invalid and out of order lines.
+This tool should be able to generate at least 500 million lines of data for testing your tool.
+Remember that the data is not reliable, so consider including invalid and out of order lines.

- 2. Produce statistics of the flight, the program should be able to compute any combination of the following on request:
+ 2. Produce statistics of the flight.
+The program should be able to compute any combination of the following on request:

     - The minimum temperature.